The working classes and the poor

 Copyright: © Sourced from the British Newspaper Archive

 ProstitutionIt was no wonder that so many women took to prostitution, when the alternatives were so grim.
 Entire streets in the slums of London were inhabited by prostitutes.
 Many girls viewed a few years ‘on the game’ as a sensible way to build up a little capital to invest in a small business later, but their future was often cut short by sexually transmitted diseases.
 Some of the great hospitals had a few beds for them in a ‘foul ward’.
 They might be admitted to a ‘Lock Hospital’ which specialized in such cases.
 But there was no known cure for the sexually transmitted disease syphilis.
-Once a syphilis sufferer had recovered from the acute phase of the illness, despite still being infectious, she had no choice but to return to the streets and take up her previous life, infecting a new wave of customers.
+Once the acute phase was over and she was discharged, a woman had no choice but to return to the streets and take up her previous life, infecting a new wave of customers.
 There was a ready market for young virgins.
 In 1885 the journalist W. T. Stead ‘bought’ – under careful supervision – a 13‐year‐old girl, just to show his readers how easy it was.
 The girl was in due course returned to her parents, still a virgin, but Stead became famous and the public could no longer ignore this shameful trade.
 Three years later a series of gruesome murders began in the east end of London.
 The victims were all prostitutes.
 The murderer was never discovered, but the public named him ‘Jack the Ripper’ because of his habit of eviscerating his victims.

 'Incidents relating to the East End murders' from the Illustrated Police News